LukaszPienkowski/Computer-Vision-for-Audio/README.md

 ## `augment_spectrograms.py`

-The `augment_spectrograms.py` script balances the spectrogram dataset by generating augmented image copies of the minority class using computer vision techniques.
+The `augment_spectrograms.py` script applies image-level augmentation to the minority class spectrograms.
+The dataset is intentionally imbalanced (class_0 >> class_1), so augmentation is applied only to class_1 to improve its representation without forcing an artificial 1:1 balance.

 ### Functionality:
 - **augment_added_data**: Applies image-level augmentations to spectrogram PNG files in a given directory.
-Generates `factor` augmented copies per original image using randomly chosen transformations.
+Generates `factor` augmented copies per original image.
 Augmented files are marked with an `_aug_` infix to prevent re-processing.
-- **main**: Compares the image counts of `class_0` and `class_1` in the `spectrograms/` directory.
-If `class_1` is underrepresented, generates the exact number of additional augmented samples needed, sampling randomly from existing original Class 1 spectrograms.
+- **main**: Applies 2× augmentation to all original class_1 spectrograms.
+Reports counts for both classes and leaves class_0 untouched.
 Available transformations:
   - **Time Mask**: Applies a random vertical black bar to simulate missing audio frames.
   - **Frequency Mask**: Applies a random horizontal black bar to simulate missing frequency bands.
   - **Gaussian Noise**: Adds random pixel noise to simulate measurement variability.